The Role of Initialization in 3D Gaussian Splatting: Experiments and Analysis

-\PAR{Resiliency to Noise in Initialization.} With the aim to investigate the extent to which initialization accuracy affects rendering quality, we train with laser scan point clouds perturbed with Gaussian noise at standard deviations equal to $0.01$ and $0.1$ of the scene extent $S_\text{scene}$.
-Following the implementation of~\cite{3dgs}, we define $S_\text{scene}$ as $\max_{i \in \hat{N_C}} \left\lVert C_i - C_{\text{mean}} \right\rVert$, where $N_C$ is the number of training cameras, $C_i$ is the $i$-th camera's center, and $C_\text{mean}$ is the centroid of all camera centers.
-Looking at \cref{fig:noise_resiliency:scannet++}, all evaluated densification methods show only minor degradation at $\sigma=0.01\cdot{}S_\text{scene}$, indicating a significant level of noise resiliency.
-At $\sigma=0.1\cdot{}S_\text{scene}$, noise dominates over structure, and the results are more on par with random initialization.
-However, with IDHFR and MCMC, this effect is practically absent for on-trajectory views (\cref{fig:noise_resiliency:on_traj_scannet++}), showcasing the initialization invariance of these strategies.
-Nevertheless, using the default split (\cref{fig:noise_resiliency:scannet++}), some degradation is still present, suggesting initialization plays a role in improving generalization even with these high-performing densification approaches.
+Overall, we find that using dense and precise initialization has a limited effect on NVS performance compared to picking a better densification method.
+In the vast majority of cases, even the best results achieved by a given strategy with dense initialization are worse than what is achieved with SfM by the best strategy for the given dataset.
+Despite that, as showcased in~\cref{fig:nvs_example}, dense initialization can have real generalization benefits.

-\PAR{Effects of Model Size Limit.} To confirm that our choice of $G_\textit{max}$, as described in \cref{sec:benchmark} does not impede performance, we conduct an experiment where we use 75\% and 125\% of $G_\textit{max}$ as our limit.
-The results in \cref{fig:gaussian_cap} show that changing the value does not have a significant effect with both initialization methods, and regardless of whether on-trajectory or off-trajectory views are considered.
+\PAR{Resiliency to Noise.} To directly quantify the effects of initialization accuracy on NVS, we train with laser scan point clouds perturbed with Gaussian noise at standard deviations equal to $1\%$ and $10\%$ of the scene extent $S$.
+Following the implementation of~\cite{3dgs}, we define $S$ as $\max_{i \in \hat{N_C}} \left\lVert C_i - C_{\text{mean}} \right\rVert$, where $N_C$ is the number of training cameras, $C_i$ is the $i$-th camera's center, and $C_\text{mean}$ is the centroid of all camera centers.
+We provide visual examples of these noise levels in \cref{noise_examples} of the supp. mat.
+Looking at \cref{tab:noise_resiliency}, all evaluated densification methods show only minor degradation at $\sigma=0.01{}S_\text{scene}$.
+At $\sigma=0.1S_\text{scene}$, performance drops quite significantly, especially for under-constrained views.
+However even at this noise level, IDHFR and MCMC maintain very strong on-trajectory NVS performance, showcasing their increased initialization invariance.
+Nevertheless, even here, initialization precision matters for generalization, as the strategies still exhibit degradation in off-trajectory rendering at the highest noise level.
+We also report ETH3D results in supp. mat. \cref{additional_results}, where we see similar behavior as in~\Cref{tab:noise_resiliency_scannet++}, though with slightly increased noise sensitivity.